 Caitlin Codella Low

-Caitlin Codella Low is vice president of policy and programs at the U.S. Chamber of Commerce Foundation.
-Low develops and oversees the Foundation’s programs for early childhood education, K‒12 education and its commitment to college- and career- readiness.
+Caitlin Codella Low was vice president of policy and programs at the U.S. Chamber of Commerce Foundation.
+Low developed and oversaw the Foundation’s programs for early childhood education, K‒12 education and its commitment to college- and career- readiness.